eclipse-sumo/sumo/docs/web/docs/Simulation/Pedestrians.md

 !!! caution
     If pedestrians are simulated in a network without walkingareas, they will assume full-connectivity at every junction.

+## Shared space

+If persons are not restricted from walking on the roads (i.e. by not defining any sidewalks and keeping roads at their default permissions), the network models shared space.
+Each junction approached by shared space roads will be modelled as a single *walkingarea* that covers the whole junction.
+Thus, shared space simulations are indicated in [sumo-gui](../sumo-gui.md) by having grey rather than black junction areas.

+Cars will interact by pedestrians (by slowing down or stopping) when encountering them on a shared road lane or when passing a walkingarea that is used by pedestrians.
+Likewise, pedestrians will take some care to avoid walking into vehicles.

 # Generating pedestrian demand

 ## Explicit